crteensy/yolo-fc/.md/yolo_funding_pitch.md

 However, that prototyping panel will be expensive, so we are asking for financial support on [GOFUNDME LINK] to get the PCBs made and a handful of Yolos assembled profesionally; also to send them to testers and random supporters (if we have enough).
 If you want to support us, please donate.

-We don't have any support from the industry and all layouts will be open source.
+We don't have any support from the industry, we don't intend to make money with this and all designs will be open hardware.

 # Pictures
 Current Yolo prototype: